CEDAS: A Compressed Decentralized Stochastic Gradient Method with Improved Convergence: Setup

 Combining \eqref{eq:xk0} and \eqref{eq:Dk1} leads to

 Let $\tV := (I-\tW)^{1/2}$.
 We are ready to derive the following recursions for the iterates $\crk{\x_k, \s_k}$ according to \eqref{eq:sk} and \eqref{eq:xk1}:

 \begin{remark} Relation \eqref{eq:edas_c} resembles that of EDAS \cite{huang2021improving} when the compression error $E_k = 0$ with the new mixing matrix $\tW$.
 However, analyzing the compression error term $E_k$ is not trivial as the compression operator is nonlinear.
-In particular, it prevents us from applying the results in \cite{huang2021improving} and calls for additional procedures; see Lemma \ref{lem:yh0_sim} for the case of smooth strongly convex objective functions and Lemma \ref{lem:ncvx_yh} for the case of smooth nonconvex objective functions. \end{remark}
+In particular, it prevents us from applying the results in \cite{huang2021improving} and calls for additional procedures; see Lemma \ref{lem:ncvx_yh}. \end{remark}

-Following the update \eqref{eq:edas_c}, we have the following optimality condition for solving Problem \eqref{eq:P}.
-It will also guide us to define the error terms for analyzing the performance of CEDAS. \begin{lemma} Let Assumption \ref{ass:W} hold, if there exists some points $(\x^*, \s^*_k)$ that satisfies: